wyatt-herkamp/email_addresses_are_special/README.md

 " "@example.org
 ```

-## Building your own Library
+## Implementing an Email Validator

-If you decide to build your own validator I recommend you read these resources first
+If you decide to implement an email validator I recommend you read these resources first

 - [RFC5322](https://datatracker.ietf.org/doc/html/rfc5322#section-3.4)

 Then have a ton of tests.
 This Repository Contains some JSON files with tests to help you test your email validator.

-Feel Free to add more tests.
+Feel free to add more tests.

 ## Libraries that can do it for you

-Find a Library to do the validation for you because implementing it yourself is a mess
+Find a Library to validate you because implementing it yourself is a mess

 ### Rust

 - [Lettre](https://github.com/lettre/lettre)
 - [mail_lib_types](https://github.com/nitro-mail/mail_lib/)

-Feel Free to PR more libraries
+Feel free to PR more libraries

-### Thanks
+### Thank You

 [kenorb](https://stackoverflow.com/a/38787343) for their invalid and valid emails on StackOverFlow.